fawda123/ggord/README.md

 [![Travis-CI Build Status](https://travis-ci.org/fawda123/ggord.png?branch=master)](https://travis-ci.org/fawda123/ggord)

-A simple package for creating ordination plots with ggplot2.
+A simple package for creating ordination plots with ggplot2 (aka reinventing the wheel, see [this](https://github.com/vqv/ggbiplot) and [this](https://github.com/kassambara/factoextra)).
 Install the package as follows:

 ```r